 Three years later, in my front yard trimming bushes, I collapsed with complete heart block.
+No heart attack or arterial blockage, but the electrical system in my heart shut down.
 Grade 3 they called it.
 The EMT gave me 3 doses of Atropine to keep me alive on the way to the hospital.
 That night I was put on an external pacemaker & I received my permanent pacemaker the next afternoon.
 But I survived.

 Six months later, after trying to convince myself I would not ever have heart surgery, my cardiologist said the regurgitation was now severe and it was time.
 But I survived.

 In early August 2015 my wife & I met with the cardiovascular surgeon who explained everything & said without the surgery I’d be dead in 2-5 years.
 We set the date and cried on the 3-hour drive home.
 But we survived.